ShawnRyuu/Automation-Trainning/README.md

 Enable the `QUICKBASE_UPLOADTESTRESULT` by adding `-DQUICKBASE_UPLOADTESTRESULT=true` in command line, or add property pair `quickbase.uploadTestResult=true` in properties file.

-##### 2. Provide the QuickBase account, including url, username, and password
+##### 2. Provide the QuickBase account, including url, username, password, or usertoken

 - (Optional if you are using the same quickbase provided in this example)adding quickbase url by adding `-DQUICKBASE_URL="https://intuitcorp.quickbase.com/db/"` or add property pair in Martini configuration file: `quickbase.url=https://intuitcorp.quickbase.com/db/`
-- adding quickbase username by adding `-DQUICKBASE_USERNAME=[quickbase username]` in command line or add property pair in Martini configuration file: `quickbase.username=[quickbase username]`
+- (Optional) If you are using a ticket to call API_Authenticate, adding quickbase username by adding `-DQUICKBASE_USERNAME=[quickbase username]` in command line or add property pair in Martini configuration file: `quickbase.username=[quickbase username]`
-- adding quickbase password by adding `-DQUICKBASE_PASSWORD=[quickbase password]` in command line or add property pair in Martini configuration file: `quickbase.password=[quickbase password]`
+- (Optional) If you are using a ticket to call API_Authenticate, adding quickbase password by adding `-DQUICKBASE_PASSWORD=[quickbase password]` in command line or add property pair in Martini configuration file: `quickbase.password=[quickbase password]`
+- (Optional) If you are using a user token without API_Authenticate, adding a quickbase user token by adding `-DQUICKBASE_USERTOKEN=[user token]` in command line or add property pair in Martini configuration file: `quickbase.usertoken=[quickbase usertoken]`

 ##### 3. Provide the application APPTOKEN as below(please find how to get the apptoken in FAQ)